 These fried potato "pancakes" are traditionally served during Hanukkah but make a delicious treat for any time of the year.
 Though they're great for breakfast, these also work well as an hors d'oeuvre, starter, or snack.

-These simple little burgers are great for kids and adults.
-They are sure to be a hit with a big crowd or when there are a lot of different food offerings.
-Try to find slider buns -- they are the perfect size for these little babies.
+These simple little burgers are great for kids and adults and are sure to be a hit with a big crowd.
+Try to find slider buns -- they are the perfect size.
 These could easily be grilled outdoors for tailgating - 2 to 3 minutes on a hot grill should do the trick.